 What Makes a Home Weather Station Easy to Install?

-In addition to being an all-encompassing outdoor sensor, a wireless connection from the weather instrument to the display helps ensure an easier installation.
-This means there won’t be any wires to run.
-These wire runs could sometimes be hundreds of feet in length and require holes through the walls of your house.
-For that reason, we only considered wireless units for our list of the best home weather station.
+In addition to an all-encompassing outdoor sensor, a wireless connection from the weather instrument to the display helps ensure an easier installation.
+This means there won’t be any wires to run outside.
+These wire runs could sometimes be hundreds of feet in length and require holes through the walls of your house!
+Do you want to do that?
+NO, OF COURSE NOT!
+This is not something we expect, or even recommend for you to do.
+For that reason, we only considered wireless units for our best home weather station list.
 Similarly, since we’re talking about a weather station for home use, we made the assumption that 300ft of wireless transmission was adequate.
-Whereas, the best wireless weather stations can transmit up to 1000ft!
+Whereas, some wireless weather stations can transmit up to 1000ft!

 - PC – Connecting to a PC helps you log data and follow trends

 - Internet – Connecting to the world wide web allows for many options.
 There are both private and public networks to join where weather data can be posted.
 Most of the major weather station brands offer their own private networks.
 The most popular public network is the Weather Underground.
 Uploading your data to the web can be fun and give you an opportunity to network with others who have passion around the same things you do.

 - Smartphone Apps – Many of the big brands, including those on this list, offer apps for both Android and iPhone.